 Translation is best done by native speakers of the target language (the one being translated into), because it requires excellent command of the language that only people who learned it as native speakers have.
-Learning a language as a foreign one rarely results in excellent command.
+Learning a second language later in life rarely results in excellent command.

-That said, when it comes to translating from Russian into English, your translation team must include native speakers of English, not Russian.
-More specifically, the translator’s name should be something like John Smith, not Ivan Ivanov.
-Now, the problem is that there is a huge supply of RU-EN translators producing low-quality work at bargain-basement rates, which makes it difficult to find the proverbial diamond in the rough in this market.
-The problem is exacerbated by the fact that clients sometimes succeed in buying good EN-RU translations at low rates and assume they can do the same for RU-EN, never realizing that good RU-EN translation costs much higher because of a different supply and demand ratio—there are much fewer skilled translators in this combination.
+That said, when it comes to translating from Russian into English, your translation team must include native speakers of English.
+Now, the problem is that there is a huge supply of RU-EN translators in Russia, native speakers of Russian, producing low-quality work at bargain-basement rates, which makes it difficult to find the proverbial diamond in the rough in this market.
+The problem is exacerbated by the fact that clients sometimes succeed in buying good EN-RU translations at low rates and assume they can do the same for RU-EN, never realizing that good RU-EN translation costs are much higher because of a different supply and demand ratio—there are many fewer skilled translators in this combination.

 As a result, the market for RU-EN translations is segmented into at least three categories, with huge price and quality gaps between them.

 - The first category is native speakers of English who are professional translators.
 Being in the best position to translate into their native language and equipped with professional training, they deliver top-notch work.

 - The second category is non-native speakers of English who are professional translators.
 They produce average translations that appear to follow English grammar and punctuation rules, but use language patterns typical of Russian, sounding weird to native English speakers.
 Such word-for-word translations are called “Runglish.”
 Here is an example:

 Russian Runglish English Мы уделяем особое внимание нашим услугам в области устного перевода.
 We pay particular attention to our services in the area of oral translation.
 Our particular focus is interpretation services.